-Pennsylvania boasts over 500K patients, making it the second-largest medical market.
+Pennsylvania boasts over 500K patients, making it the second-largest medical market, despite having recently rejected the addition of five new qualifying conditions.
 Pennsylvania awarded 50 licenses that allow for three dispensaries per license and 25 processors, five of which can be vertically integrated.
-Operators are allowed up to five retail licenses, for a total of 15 dispensaries.
+Operators are allowed up to five retail licenses for a total of 15dispensaries.
 Qualifying medical conditions include chronic pain and anxiety, making this one of the least restrictive environments.

-July 2021 the law was amended to allow patients to increase their basket size to a three month supply and permanently allowing curbside dispensing.
+In July 2021, the law was amended to allow patients to increase their basket size to a three-month supply and permanently allowing curbside dispensing.

 Notably, Governor Tom Wolf (D) is supportive of an adult-use program, and with Pennsylvania turning blue in the 2020 election, adult-use is more likely than ever.
 Watch for a ballot initiative here.